docinfosci/canvasxpress-python/README.md

 ### Recent Enhancements

+#### 2021 June 16: CXNoteBook accepts file paths for output
+The `CXNoteBook` class now accepts a file path at which output rendered in Jupyter will also be captured for viewing in later sessions.
+Until now a temporary file had be used, which remains the default behaviour.

 #### 2021 June 16: CXConfigs now accepts lists of values
 The `CXConfigs` class can now be initialized using lists of `CXConfig` objects or their `list/tuple` equivalents (e.g., `["label", "value"]`).
 The `add`